TRON (TRX) Staking: What to Know and How to Get Started

 • Liquid staking can enhance returns dramatically.

-What is TRON (TRX) Staking?
+What Is TRON (TRX) Staking?

 Tron staking refers to the process of delegating TRX tokens to a Super Representative, Tron’s version of a validator node, a computer on the Tron network that assembles and validates blocks for the Tron blockchain.
 The process involves voting for one or more Super Representatives, which then earn rewards for validating blocks.